 IVPN is a VPN service established in 2009 that's independently owned and headquartered in Gibraltar.
-For more anonymity, you can choose to create an account with a randomly generated account number assigned to you upon registration instead of using an email and password.
+For more anonymity, you can choose to create an account with a randomly generated account number assigned to you upon registration instead of using an email and a password.
 It also accepts a range of payment options, including cash and cryptocurrencies.
-It's available for various platforms with open-source applications for all of them, and it has additional features like multi-hop, obfuscation, and ad/tracker blocking.
+It's available for various platforms, with open-source applications for all of them, and it features additional capabilities such as multi-hop, obfuscation, and ad/tracker blocking.

 IVPN is fantastic for torrenting.
 It doesn't have data limits or place any restrictions on downloading P2P files.
 It has acceptable security that mostly keeps your IP address and DNS queries within its tunnel.
 Its kill switch works properly, cutting your internet connection in case your device or software crashes.
 You can register without providing personal information like an email address or even a password.
 This is beneficial if the VPN provider experiences a data leak, as there's less recorded information about its users.